AngusFu/diary/README.md

 This repo is for storing my daily [reading lists](https://github.com/AngusFu/diary/issues).

-You can also find some awsome sites (another repo)[https://github.com/AngusFu/awesome-sites].
+You can also find some awsome sites [another repo](https://github.com/AngusFu/awesome-sites).

 For my blogs and translation works, please visit [wemlion.com](http://www.wemlion.com/).